-I am not aware that in England, or on the continent of Europe, any instances of suicide have been plainly traceable to Spiritualism.
+I am not aware that in England, or on the Continent of Europe, any instances of suicide have been plainly traceable to spiritualism.
 Even in America the number of victims has not been large.
 But the subject is a dangerous one for those mentally afflicted.
-The spot which I have alluded to as tainting certain minds is in many instances a species of false enthusiasm which, with the lapse of years, becomes but the less regulated, and the more excitable and unreflecting.
+The spot which I have alluded to as tainting certain minds is in many instances a species of false enthusiasm which, with the lapse of years, becomes but the less regulated and the more excitable and unreflecting.
 In the case of communion with another world the perils to such a class of minds are peculiarly great.
 By their fervid imaginations that world is depicted in the brightest of hues.
 In every one of the countless trials and miseries which beset our earthly life they fly for refuge to the thought of the happiness to be found in another sphere.
 Thus the longing for the imagined joys of immortality, and the temptation to seek by suicide to attain them, become, by continual growth, irresistible.
 It may happen that, in process of time, the gloom of some really great affliction, some trial hard to be endured, darkens the present path of these longers for a future life.
-At once a mournful end invests with tragic interest the name of the man or woman whom such a sorrow has befallen.
+At once a mouruful end invests with tragic interest the name of the man or woman whom such a sorrow has befallen.
 No spiritual interference is necessary.
-Of the suicides by professed Spiritualists which have been recorded, there is not one in which the theory that death was brought about by the evil suggestions of disembodied beings can be supported by a fragment of anything deserving the name of evidence.
+Of the suicides by professed spiritualists which have been recorded, there is not one in which the theory that death was brought about by the evil suggestions of disembedied beings can be supported by a fragment of anything deserving the name of evidence.
 I do not say that such tempting may not have taken place.
 There may be debased beings in the world of spirits who are watchful for the opportunity of doing evil, and who, having acquired influence over the minds of those yet on earth, will use it for the purpose of leading astray.
-By such it is possible that the more impressionable of the victims to a disgnst of life who have been found in the Spiritualist ranks may have suffered themselves, knowingly, or unknowingly, to be guided.
+By such it is possible that the more impressionable of the victims to a disgust of life, who have been found in the spiritualist ranks, may have suffered themselves, knowingly or unknowingly, to be guided.
 The hypothesis is, I have admitted, a possible one.
-But I do not think it, in general, at all probable; nor will the testimony be found to bear it out.
-Delirious broodings, exaggerated in a particular direction at the expense of all other attributesuntil the balance of the mind had been overthrown, and the sufferer was, for every action committed under the influence of that delirinm, practically irresponsible-were the tempters that hurried these victims to their sad and untimely graves.
+But I do not think it, in general, at all probable; nor, with regard to the various cases I might lay before the reader,\ would the testimony be found to bear it out.
+Delirious broodings, exaggerated in a particular direction at the expense of all other attributes, until the balance of the mind had been overthrown, and the sufferer was, for every action committed under the influence of that delirium, practically irresponsible, were the tempters that hurried these victims to their sad and untimely graves.
 That bringing near of another world, which to so many has been the source of consolation unspeakably divine, was with them the innocent means of intensifying to a more terrible pitch the original disease of their minds.
-In the wild hope of thereby at once participating in the joys of the next world they rebelliously abandoned this present one, and, passing into futurity by a road the most terrible of all to travel, have left their histories as melancholy examples of the mischief which ensues when a mind, weak but enthusiastic, unresistingly abandons itself to one insane and absorbing idea.
+In the wild hope of thereby at once participating in the joys of the next world they rebelliously abandoned this present one, and passing into futurity by a road the most terrible of all to travel, have left their histories as melancholy examples of the mischief that ensues when a mind, weak but enthusiastic, unresistingly abandons itself to one insance and absorbing idea.